SEPARATING FROM OR DIVORCING YOUR SPOUSE IN LEAGUE CITY, TX?

 - Informal settlements are simple in nature.
 It usually entails a couple sitting down together and working out an agreement between the two of them.
 Once an agreement is reached, it is taken to a lawyer to give it a more formal and legal form or it is combined with a DIY form.

 - Parties go to court, even trial in some situations.
 They put their lives in the hands of strangers, allowing a judge or a jury to decide the issues of the case.
 If this doesn’t sound desirable to you, you are not alone, many parties fight in court only to settle in the end.
-Litigation is expansive, emotionally draining and can cause irreperable and lasting harm in particular when children are involved.
+Litigation is expansive, emotionally draining and can cause irreparable and lasting harm in particular when children are involved.

 - Mediation is a process in which parties negotiate under the direction of their lawyers.
 Lawyers usually are the ones to state the terms (based on Texas law) and clients review and approve the end result.
-Sometimes Mediation is used and successful at the beginning of a case, sometimes it is applied multiple times with the hopes to avoid that final trial during litigtion.
+Sometimes Mediation is used and successful at the beginning of a case, sometimes it is applied multiple times with the hopes to avoid that final trial during litigation.

 - Collaborative Law